SWITCH Linking Service with token

-This is a description of a SWITCH linking service without AAI.
+This is a description of a SWITCH linking service with token.

 To set up an organizational linking service an organization needs to implement two web pages:

 This page is hosted by the organisation.
 It is accessible only for users with a valid intranet session of the organization.

 Because the user is authenticated and thus identified, the page checks if the user has previously linked the intranet account with an edu-ID account.
 This is done by looking up the user in the local user directory and checking if the edu-ID identifier (swissEduID) is known for that person.

 If the edu-ID identifier is known, the user is informed that the linking has been done already.
 The basic message for the user is: